Lurker00/DX200-USB-Audio-Release/README.md

 ## Compatible applications
 ### HibyMusic by Lurker
 The old (2.3.4) versions of HibyMusic modified by me is a part of firmware for DAPs, with kind permission of the owner.
-It is 100% compatible and require no additional settings.
+It is 100% compatible and requires no additional settings.
 This is the default ***Active player***.

 ### Neutron Music
 Neutron Music Player automatically detects DX200 and is able to play PCM up to 32/768KHz and DSD up to DSD512 bit perfect, without a need to use USB Audio application.
 [Read here for settings](https://github.com/Lurker00/DX200-firmware/blob/master/README.md#recommended-settings-for-neutron-music-player).
 To use with USB Audio, turn on *Direct USB Driver* in *Audio Hardware*.